Writing a Memoir

 It’s also important to be working on your memoir throughout the six weeks.
 At the end of the course, we invite students to share the opening 3,000 words plus a one-page synopsis (written with the help of the course) to give an overview of the story.
 This is not a submission to the agency but an opportunity to get peer feedback.

-For an additional fee of £125 you can obtain a detailed 500-word report on your 3,000 word opening and your one-page synopsis from an expert CBC editor.
+For an additional fee of £125 you can obtain a detailed 500-word report on your work (of up to 3,000 words) from an expert CBC editor.

 (NB: if you’re looking for one-to-one tutorials and tutor-led writing workshops as part of a writing course, do take a look at our longer, selective writing courses – these aren’t included in this course).